Park Hall (Oswestry): Oswestry Town and 2003 merger

-The stadium was originally the site of an army ground.
+The stadium was originally an army-owned sports ground.
 Park Hall was built as a stadium in 1993 by Shropshire County Council who owned the land and permitted Oswestry Town to use it as their home ground in the League of Wales after they had sold off their Victoria Road stadium.
 However, due to the club's financial problems, the ground fell into disrepair.

 In 2003, Oswestry Town and Total Network Solutions F.C. (a Welsh club carrying the name of their sponsor, a local computer company) voted to merge.
 They entered into an agreement whereby the newly merged TNS would split matches between Park Hall and Total Network Solutions' Recreation Ground in Llansantffraid-ym-Mechain, with a view to moving to Park Hall.
 In the meantime, the majority of matches were played at the Recreation Ground with Park Hall being used only occasionally by TNS' women's, youth and reserve teams.

 The move was initially blocked by UEFA because the two teams were in different countries.
 The two clubs appealed, and UEFA took into account Oswestry Town's historic membership of the Football Association of Wales.
-TNS director Richard Hann also argued the precedence of Derry City F.C. being based in County Londonderry, Northern Ireland but playing in the Republic of Ireland's League of Ireland and being allowed to represent the Republic of Ireland in UEFA competitions.
-The decision was overturned, and UEFA stated that they would regard TNS and Park Hall as Welsh for UEFA purposes if they moved to Park Hall.
+TNS director Richard Hann also argued the precedent of Derry City F.C. being based in Northern Ireland but playing in the Republic of Ireland's League of Ireland and being allowed to represent the Republic of Ireland in UEFA competitions.
+The decision was overturned, and UEFA stated that it would regard TNS and Park Hall as Welsh for UEFA purposes if they moved to Park Hall.